 We have entered into agreements with all of our named executive officers.
 These agreements are summarized under "Executive Officers and Directors - Agreements with Executive Officers."
 Mr. Paz and Dr. Holzer were compensated pursuant to consultancy agreements beginning on April 1, 2011.
-However, at the request of the compensation committee, Mr. Paz and Dr. Holzer agreed, effective as of December 1, 2011, to terminate their consultancy agreements, be compensated as employees and enter into new employment agreements on substantially the same terms as the consultancy agreements.
-Since December 1, 2011, Mr. Paz and Dr. Holzer have been employees of ours and have received the same level of compensation (i.e., base salary and benefits) as under their consultancy agreements.
-We are in the process of finalizing their employment agreements, but we expect that their terms will be substantially the same as those of the consultancy agreements.
+However, at the request of the compensation committee, Mr. Paz and Dr. Holzer agreed, effective as of December 1, 2011, to be compensated as employees rather than consultants.
+Since December 1, 2011, Mr. Paz has been, and from December 1, 2011 until his resignation, Dr. Holzer was, treated as an employee of ours and received the same level of compensation (i.e., base salary and benefits) as each would have been entitled to under his consultancy agreement.
+We have otherwise complied with the terms of the consultancy agreements.